digidem/osm-p2p-db/README.md

 Queries are arrays of `[[minLat,maxLat],[minLon,maxLon]]` specifying a bounding box.

 `cb(err, res)` fires with an array of results `res`.
 Each result is the document augmented with an `id` property and a `version` property that is the hash key from the underlying hyperlog.
+If a document has been deleted, it will only have the properties `{ id: <osm-id>, version: <osm-version>, deleted: true}`.

 Optionally: